ngs-docs/angus/dammit_annotation.md

 ## Installation

-Annotation necessarily requires a lot of software! dammit attempts to simplify this and make it as reliable as possible, but we still have some dependencies..
+Annotation necessarily requires a lot of software! dammit attempts to simplify this and make it as reliable as possible, but we still have some dependencies.

     sudo apt-get -y install python3-dev hmmer unzip \
         infernal ncbi-blast+ liburi-escape-xs-perl emboss liburi-perl \
         build-essential libsm6 libxrender1 libfontconfig1 \
-        parallel libx11-dev python3-virtualenv last-align
+        parallel libx11-dev python3-venv last-align transdecoder

 Create a python 3 environment for dammit: